Jyotirmoyee18/TTS_FineTuning_GenAI_Assignment/README.md

 # Key Enhancements and Improvements

--Dataset: Fine-tuned on a curated Bengali dataset to improve model performance on TTS tasks.
+-Dataset: Fine-tuned on a curated French dataset to improve model performance on TTS tasks.

 -Speaker Embeddings: Integrated speaker embeddings to maintain speaker characteristics and variations.